-All ERS customers are encouraged to convert or deploy vFabric Web Server, the product that replaces the ERS bundle.
-Web Server has been integrated with the latest open source runtimes, security patches, and bug fixes, as well as adding new product features that better serve enterprise customers deploying applications across virtualized and cloud environments.
+All ERS customers are encouraged to convert or deploy Pivotal Web Server, the product that replaces the ERS bundle.
+Web Server has been integrated with the latest open source runtimes, security patches and bug fixes, as well as adding new product features that better serve enterprise customers deploying applications across virtualized and cloud environments.

-ERS customers with perpetual licenses and active support and subscription agreements (SnS) are entitled to a one-time $0 conversion to vFabric Web Server and open source Apache Tomcat Support.
-ERS customers with term licenses are eligible to convert to equivalent vFabric Web Server term licenses at the same price as ERS for HTTP term license and optionally add Apache Tomcat support or vFabric tc Server licenses.
+ERS customers with perpetual licenses and active support and subscription agreements (SnS) are entitled to a one-time $0 conversion to Pivotal Web Server and open source Apache Tomcat Support.
+ERS customers with term licenses are eligible to convert to equivalent Pivotal Web Server term licenses at the same price as ERS for HTTP term license and optionally add Apache Tomcat support or Pivotal tc Server licenses.

 Frequently Asked Questions

-Q: When do I need to convert to or purchase Web Server by?
+Q: When do I need to convert to or purchase Web Server?

 A: You have until your active SnS agreement or subscription runs out.